 What Free Banking Means For You

 Free banking is not a given, it’s up to you to create a plan to stay organized enough to get the free bank account you want.
 Let’s look at the most basic and probably one of the most common banking fees, the monthly account fee.
 You’re charged this fee for simply having and using a certain type of account, typically chequing.
-Obviously, this type of fee depends on the bank you’re with, the type of account you have, and the type consumer you are.
-If you have an account that charges a $30 monthly fee, you’re technically wasting $360 a year to spend your hard earned cash.
+Obviously, this type of fee depends on the bank you’re with, the type of account you have, and the type of consumer you are.
+If you have an account that charges a $30 monthly fee, you’re technically wasting $360 a year to spend your hard-earned cash.

 If this describes your current banking situation, here’s what you can do.
-Find an account that is either completely free, might be difficult, or change your account to one that waives the monthly fee when you maintain a certain balance.
+Find an account that is either completely free, might be difficult or change your account to one that waives the monthly fee when you maintain a certain balance.
 Most banks have them; typically you need to constantly maintain a balance of $3,000 or $5,000 (varies depending on the bank you’re with).

-$5,000 is not small amount, but when you consider the amount you’ll be saving each month and then each year and then for the rest of the time you use that account, it’s without a doubt in your best interest to figure how to maintain whatever balance you need to get a free chequing account.
+$5,000 is not a small amount, but when you consider the amount you’ll be saving each month and then each year and then for the rest of the time you use that account, it’s without a doubt in your best interest to figure how to maintain whatever balance you need to get a free chequing account.

-Free Banking is Like Paying Yourself
+Free Banking Is Like Paying Yourself

 If you’re still not convinced, think about it like paying yourself.
 Let’s say you need to maintain a balance of $5,000 to have a $30 fee waived each month, if you’re able to do this, you’re basically paying yourself $30 a month or $360 a year.
-You could use that money in invest in something or put into a TFSA or RRSP.
+You could use that money to invest in something or put it into a TFSA or RRSP.

 And this is only when you consider the monthly account fee.
 What about those pesky ATM fees, paper statement fees, and overdraft protection charges?
-At the end of the month when you’ve been actively using your chequing account, as the vast majority of consumers do and often with an emphasis on convenience instead of frugality, you’re account can become quite expensive.
+At the end of the month when you’ve been actively using your chequing account, as the vast majority of consumers do and often with an emphasis on convenience instead of frugality, your account can become quite expensive.